sumitpuri/tririgaDocker/README.md

 Note: This command needs to be run only once for installation.

 ### Step 7:
-Wait 2-3 min, then open browser and click http://localhost:8001/index.html to launch TRIRIGA locally.
+Open browser and click http://localhost:8001/index.html to launch TRIRIGA locally.

 username: system <br />
 password: admin